At a glance

 Two planes:

-The two planes are deliberately decoupled.
-Compromising the mothership does not by itself give an attacker the contents of a tenant brain; compromising a tenant brain does not give them anything outside that brain.
+The two planes are decoupled by design.
+Compromising the control plane does not by itself give an attacker the contents of a brain.
+Compromising a brain does not give them anything outside that brain.

-- Its own NVMe volume, encrypted at rest, mounted only inside its microVM.
+- Its own encrypted storage volume, mounted only inside that brain.

 3. Encryption

-- At rest (Volumes): Each tenant Volume is encrypted at rest by Fly.
+- At rest, database.
+Our managed database is encrypted at rest by the platform.

-- At rest (application layer): OAuth tokens for connected channels and any other field marked sensitive are encrypted at the application layer (AES-GCM with a per-target master key) before being written to Postgres.
-The master key is provisioned as a Fly secret, not committed to the repo.
+- At rest, application layer.
+OAuth tokens for connected sources and any other field marked sensitive are encrypted at the application layer (AES-GCM) before being written to the database.
+The master key is held as a platform-managed secret.

-- Backups: Fly snapshots Volumes daily for disaster recovery.
-Snapshots are encrypted and tied to the originating Volume.
-When a brain is deleted, its snapshots age out on Fly’s schedule.
+- Backups.
+Storage volumes are snapshotted on a daily cadence for disaster recovery.
+Snapshots are encrypted and tied to their originating volume.
+When a brain is deleted, its snapshots age out on the platform’s schedule.

 We do not offer end-to-end encryption.
-The agent inside each brain reads your team’s content in cleartext to summarize it; that’s intrinsic to the product.
+Your brain reads your team’s content in cleartext so an AI model can summarize it.
+That’s intrinsic to the product.
 Anyone offering “end-to-end encrypted” hosted summarization is misleading you.

 4. Authentication